yushan-li/yushan-li.github.io/_pages/about.md

 # News

+- 2023, Nov 5: Yushan Li is invited to present the latest works at the 2023 ZJU Swarm Intelligence Unmanned Systems National Academic Forum For Ph.D Candidates in Hangzhou, China, and awarded the Best Presentation Award.
+- 2023, Oct 21: Yushan is invited to give a keynote speech at The 7th SJTU-FDU Joint Information Technology Academic Forum.
 - 2023, Sep 25: Yushan Li is awarded the 2023 National Scholarship for Graduates.
 - 2023, Aug 4: One paper is accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper, congratulations!
 - 2023, Mar 6: Yushan Li has won the 2022 Shanghai Association of Automation Best Paper Award (the IEEE T-RO'22 paper), congratulations!